 Gozo General Hospital

 The education system is divided into primary, secondary, post-secondary, and tertiary levels.
-There is also a pre-primary level and childcare services.
+There are also a pre-primary level and childcare services.

 Childcare services are offered mostly by the private sector.
 The government has a number of childcare centres around the country.
 Childcare services are available for children aged 0 to 3 years.
-The centres operate free of charge for parents who are working or studying. .
+The childcare centres operate for free for parents who are working or studying.
 Children between the ages of 3 and 5 can attend pre-primary school nurseries.
 These are privately run or state-run (those that are state-run are free of charge).

-Primary education is compulsory between the ages of 5 to 11.
-Following school reforms, there is no longer a system of examinations that determines which school a child will attend depending on the results.
-The school is determined by the catchment area.
+Primary education is compulsory between the ages of 5 and 11.
+Following school reforms, there is no longer a system of examinations that determines which school a child will attend based on the results acquired.
+The school one attends is determined by the catchment area.
 Secondary education is compulsory from the ages of 11 to 16.
-During the 2014/15 academic year, the co-education system was brought in at national level following a probation period.
+During the 2014/15 academic year, the co-education system was introduced at a national level following a probation period.

 Education in Malta is compulsory from the ages of 5 to 16.
 Legal action is taken against those parents or legal guardians who do not send their children to school during these years.